kohei-us/mdds/doc/rtree.rst

 .. figure:: _static/images/rtree_bounds_tree.png
    :align: center

-which depicts not only the bounding rectangles of the inserted values, but also the bounding rectangles of the directory nodes as well.
+which depicts not only the bounding rectangles of the inserted values (the red rectangles), but also the bounding rectangles of the directory nodes as well (the light green rectangles).

 Bulk-loading data